LAWS 7071 Technology, Innovation and the Law

 Legacy Code 201073

-Description This unit enables students to proactively adapt to the transforming nature of the legal profession.
+Description This subject enables students to proactively adapt to the transforming nature of the legal profession.
 Students will engage with the technology and innovation expectations of contemporary business, legal practice and community engagements - including the concepts and areas of Big Data, Artificial Intelligence, machine learning, Blockchain, legal task automation, e-contracts and smart contracting, technology assisted review, e-Courts, FinTech and RegTech, law tech start-ups, and chatbots.
 Students will be able to develop legal, ethical and regulatory digital literacies and personal professional strategies to maintain and use these literacies innovatively.
 The curriculum will offer insights from a number of innovative and technology focused legal industry experts.

 Discipline Law, Not Elsewhere Classified.